English at Larches

 Autobiographical and Biographical Writing – Study extracts and learn to identify key features of autobiographical and biographical writing.

-Shakespeare
+Shakespeare –

-Assessment focus: Extract Reading & Analysis A: the use of language, structure, tone to convey loyalty, freedom, compassion and betrayal in The Tempest.
-B: the use of language, structure, tone to convey racial prejudice, manipulation, and jealousy in Othello.
-C: the use of language, structure, tone to convey friendship, love, relationships and revenge in Romeo and Juliet.
+Study the relevance and openness of the plays to inspire thought and how his themes invite reinvention.
+Assessment focus: To develop extended written skills.
+Extract Reading & Analysis During this half term, the following content will be covered: · The use of language, structure, tone to convey loyalty, freedom, compassion and betrayal. · The use of language, structure, tone to convey racial prejudice, manipulation, and jealousy. · The use of language, structure, tone to convey friendship, relationships and revenge.
 Literacy – 1.
 MOT/dictation baseline testing 2.
-Weekly literacy lesson 3.
-Spelling test |
+Weekly literacy lesson to include Abigail Steele Phonics and class reader. |

 Poetry, Lyrics and Other Cultures – Poetry is one of the oldest literary art forms to express emotions, stories and memorable ideas.